AC 25.1309-1: Refinement of failure condition classifications

 Experience in application of the prior circulars and ARPs witnessed the division of the Major failure condition into two conditions (for example, Hazardous-severe/Major and Major).
 Additionally, this experience recognised the existence of failure conditions that have no effect on safety, which could be so classified and thereby assigned no safety objectives.
 Catastrophic Failure Condition was previously defined as "any failure condition which would prevent continued safe flight and landing"; but is now defined as "Failure conditions which would result in multiple fatalities, usually with the loss of the airplane."

 Extension of qualitative controls to aircraft functions

 The FAA Fail-Safe Design Concept and design principles or techniques for safe design are maintained.
 However, owing to the increasing development of Highly Integrated Systems in aircraft, qualitative controls previously considered necessary for safe software development are extended to the aircraft function level.
 (Similar guidance (Functional Safety framework) has been provided for highly integrated automotive systems through the 2011, release of ISO 26262.)

+AC 25.1309–1B

+Revision B was released in August 2024 in coordination with a number of rules changes addressing aircraft system safety.
+This release is a significant expansion, elaborating on the FAA's Fail-Safe Design Concept and crystalizing and harmonizing FAA system safety terminology, such as the intent of “Extremely Improbable.”

+Catastrophic Single Latent Failure Plus One

+A particular matter in Revision B, which was the topic of a Notice of Proposed Rulemaking completed in June 2024, is the failure condition designated as Catastrophic Single Latent Failure Plus One (CSL+1).
+The established safety objective for catastrophic failure conditions, "No single failure will result in a Catastrophic Failure Condition," is now explicitly extended to undetected failures having either hazardous or catastrophic effects, now designated as "significant latent failures" (SLF).
+Applicants must now demonstrate that latent catastrophic failures are eliminated from their design to all practical extent and the residual risk of remaining latent failure is managed such that the "extremely improbable" requirement is maintained.